February 27, 2007 at 1:29 pm (Uncategorized)

 St. Augustine wrote his treatise on the Trinity to respond to the sophistries that arise from people not beginning with faith and putting perverse hope in the power of human reason.
 He explains this by saying that there are three species of errors that arise: some measure God by the products of human art; others measure God in relation to what is true about the human soul; and others don’t begin with anything that they actually understand, and end up saying all sorts of high-minded absurdities.
 Augustine gives as an example the idea that God could generate himself.
 The division seems exaustive of sophistries, which are as a rule either overly reductive or simplistic, or simply paradoxical or baseless.

 February 19, 2007 at 7:05 pm (Uncategorized)

 The higher a nature, the greater its causal power, and the higher a causal power, the more intimately and determinately it applies itself to a greater range of effects.
-This is why the saints in heaven can hear the prayers of all men distinctly and fully, and they more penetrate into the substance of the prayer than even the one who prayed it.
-We best understand this by saying tht no matter how many prayers are applied to a particular saint, they are heard with total attention.
-At the height of this saintly causality is our blessed lady, Mary, whose causality is so powerful that she is capable of exhaustively loving each person fully and with the total force of her immaculate heart, and more perfectly than is possible for any human person.
-St. Padre Pio described this causality well when he described Mary’s care for him as making him feel as though he were the only child she had in the world.
+And so the saints hear all prayers distinctly and fully, and more penetrate into the substance of the prayer than the one who prayed it.
+All prayers are heard with total attention, whatever their number.
+The highest such causality is Marian, which is capable of exhaustively loving each person with the total force of her immaculate heart, which is why St. Padre Pio described Mary’s care for him was the same as if he were the only child she had in the world.